pskowronek/unitra-fm-radio-arduino/README.md

 - control LCD brightness - connect 8-LED pin of LCD to digital pin D3 of arduino
 - to quickly adjust to predefined stations using rotary switch - connect arduino's analog pin A1 to main pin of rotary switch and  between position pins solder use resistors (220ohm) to build a voltage ladder then connect the first pin to negative and the last one to positive
-- in case of RDA5807m you must power it with 3.3V which you can take it directly from Arduino 3.3V PIN
+- **in case of RDA5807m you must power it with 3.3V which you can take it directly from Arduino 3.3V PIN**

-To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner - take a look at datasheet and simply connect GND to negative, INPUT connect thru the switch embeded into potentiometer and finally use OUTPUT to power all the stuff.
-To have stable 5V place 220uF capacitor between OUTPUT and GND.
+To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner (refer to its datasheet) - simply connect GND to negative, INPUT connect thru the switch embedded into potentiometer and finally use OUTPUT to power all the stuff.
+To have stable 5V place 220uF capacitor between OUTPUT and GND (watch out for polarity!).

 ## License